olumyk/airbnb_analysis/README.md

 # Airbnb Guest Data Exploration Project

-This project is a part of the term work towards the completion of the requirements for earning a postgraduate degree in Applied Data Science and Big Data at cloudData.
+This project is a part of the term work towards the completion of the requirements for earning a postgraduate degree in Applied Data Science and Big Data at weclouddata.
 The main objective is to explore Airbnb guest data to derive interesting insights and answer relevant business questions.

 ## Overview